Assessing generative modeling approaches for free energy estimates in condensed matter: Probabilistic models for free energy estimates

 One way to realize this bridge has been proposed in targeted FEP~\cite{tfep} where an invertible and deterministic map $f:\mathbb{R}^{3N}\rightarrow \mathbb{R}^{3N}$ is introduced that transforms samples $\bx$ from a distribution $p_A$ to $\bx' = f(\bx)$ with $\bx' \sim p_{A'}$, and where $p_{A'}$ has increased overlap with the target distribution $p_B$ (Fig.~\ref{fig:fe_main2}(c) and~(d)).
 The probability of the transformed sample is given by the change-of-variable formula

 and the corresponding free energy difference is calculated through importance weights with

 Defining a suitable map $f$ by hand is, however, a non-trivial task.
-As discussed in the following section, the map can be naturally realized via normalizing flows,~\cite{papamakarios_flow, lipman2022flow} neural-network based bijections between probability distributions, which was first proposed in the framework of learned free energy perturbation (LFEP).~\cite{wirnsberger_lfep}
+As discussed in the following section, the map can be naturally realized via normalizing flows,~\cite{papamakarios_flow, lipman2022flow} neural-network based bijections between probability distributions, which was first proposed in the framework of Boltzmann Generators and the related~\cite{Noe2019} learned free energy perturbation (LFEP).~\cite{wirnsberger_lfep}

 By including concepts from nonequilibrium thermodynamics, the bridge can further be defined using stochastic processes.
 The Jarzynski equality~\cite{jarzynski1997nonequilibrium} relates the nonequilibrium work $W$ to the equilibrium free energy difference